Care for the Patient with a Halo Vest

 Instructions for removal of halo vest (4):

-• Will occur after X-rays indicate healing is complete and provider orders removal.
+• This will occur after X-rays indicate that healing is complete and the provider orders removal.

 • May feel lightheaded and dizzy upon removal.

-• Neck muscle may be weak – cervical collar for support.
+• The neck muscles may be weak, so use the cervical collar for support.

 • Timeline to return to normal activities.